tjd1234/cmpt135spring2024/obsidian/135website2024/Implementing a dynamic array with objects.md

 This [[copy constructor]] makes a brand new array and then copies the elements of `other` into it.

-These constructors now let us write code like this:
+These two constructors now let us write code like this:

 ```cpp
 double_list a(5);  // size 5 double_list initialized to all 0s
 double_list b(a);  // b is a copy of a (using a new underlying array)
 ```

 Now lets add a [[default constructor]].
-A [[default constructor]] is a constructor that takes no parameters:
+A [[default constructor]] takes no parameters:

 ```cpp
 // Default constructor: takes no input and makes an array of